-Taken together, the uptick in drone incursions, some armed, shows that armed groups in Gaza remain determined to attack Israel, whose air defenses and anti-tunnel technology have neutralized much of their capabilities to inflict harm.
-Continued incursions and subsequent Israeli reprisals increase the risk of future conflict with Israel.
+Taken together, the uptick in drone incursions in recent years and during the May 2021 conflict, shows that armed groups in Gaza remain determined to attack Israel, whose air defenses and anti-tunnel technology have neutralized much of their capabilities to inflict harm.
 Drones, especially commercially-available models, are relatively easy for Hamas to smuggle, as they are small and whole drones or their components can be concealed in shipments of toys to Gaza, or in the luggage of people entering the Strip.
 According to data from the Overland Crossings Authority at the Defense Ministry, Israel has seized hundreds of full drones or drone parts at the border crossings it controls.
 No similar data exists for Egypt's border crossing.
 In all likelihood, many drones and drone parts slip in undetected, where they make their way to Hamas workshops to be reassembled and possibly outfitted for military purposes.
+The emergence of the Shehab drone during the May 2021 conflict shows that even under an intense naval blockade, Hamas is able to use commercially available technologies to advance its drone program, highlighting just how low the barriers to entry are and how the Iranian drone threat is likely to proliferate in Gaza and around the region in years to come.

 In recent years, Hamas and Hezbollah have put aside differences over the Syrian civil war and increased their cooperation.
 In the event of future hostilities between Israel and one of these parties, it is likely the other will join the fray, and that other Iranian proxy militias may get involved as well.
 On their own, Hamas's drone capabilities do not significantly threaten Israel.
-But in a wider conflict, Israel may face the prospect of combined drone and rocket attacks on multiple fronts from both Hamas and Hezbollah.
-Suicide drones could potentially be marshalled to take out air defense batteries, as the Yemeni Houthis have demonstrated in attacks on Saudi Arabia.
-While Israel retains a qualitative military edge over its adversaries, Hamas and Hezbollah's missiles and drones used in coordination could possibly inflict significant damage within Israel, and at the least would force Israel to spend exorbitantly to mitigate the threat.
-Drone interceptions involving scrambling fighter jets or surface-to-air missiles are highly costly, especially relative to the cost of Israel's adversaries' drones.
-For that reason, Israel is pursuing more cost-effective counter-drone technologies involving radio jammers, lasers, and even high-pressure water guns.
+But in a wider conflict, Israel may face the prospect of combined drone and rocket attacks on multiple fronts from both Hamas and Hezbollah, as well as Iran-backed Shi'a militias operating in Syria and Iraq.